RaineyAbe/glacier-snow-cover-mapping/docs/installation_instructions.md

 `python -m ipykernel install --user --name=glacier-snow-cover-mapping`

 ## Recommended directory structure
 The notebooks are set up so that inputs and outputs can be found easily and programmatically.
-Thus, I recommend that you structure your directory as outlined below.
+Thus, we recommend that you structure your directory as outlined below.
 Otherwise, you can modify the file paths and names in the first section of each notebook/script.

 _Initial set-up:_ Before running any notebooks

     .
     ├── ...
-    ├── base_path                       # Folder containing the snow-cover-mapping code repository and study-sites folder │   ├── snow-cover-mapping          # snow-cover-mapping code repository, root directory │   ├── study-sites                 # Folder where results and imagery for individual sites will be saved │   │   ├── site_name               # Folder containing all data for one study site.
+    ├── base_path                       # Folder containing the glacier-snow-cover-mapping code repository and study-sites folder
+    │   ├── glacier-snow-cover-mapping  # glacier-snow-cover-mapping code repository, root directory
+    │   ├── study-sites                 # Folder where results and imagery for individual sites will be saved │   │   ├── site_name               # Folder containing all data for one study site.
 Replace site_name with the name of your site.
     │   │   │   ├── imagery             # Folder where images and workflow inputs and outputs are/will be saved